 These are the boxes.
 Just some really cheap, crummy Ikea magazine boxes I already had.
 Unfortunately these are probably some of the biggest design failures ever coming out of an Ikea designer’s drawing table (nobody uses drawing tables anymore, I am sure, but bear with me in the interest of not making me feel like I just stepped out of a time machine).

-I stapled two holders together and liberally applied glue and packing tape to give it more structural support.
+I stapled two holders together and liberally applied glue, staples, and packing tape to give it more structural support.
 I also glued and taped another piece of cardboard to the bottom to make them stronger.
 I then covered the fronts with fabric and gave it a coat of Hardcoat Mod Podge.

 I then made them some handles with raffia (I wanted rope, but don’t have any).
 They are held with a knot tied on the inside of the box.
 They come pretty handy to pull the boxes out.